-Kabbage- Kabbage is yet another source of money for small businesses, but it doesn't offer loans.
-Instead, it offers cash advances to purchase inventory, fund payroll, and for other small business needs.
+Kabbage- Kabbage is yet another source of money for small businesses, offering a line of credit that can be used to purchase inventory, fund payroll, and for other small business needs.
 What makes Kabbage unique is that it uses real time data to make an instant lending decision about a business.
 Instead of putting all the weight on the credit score, it may look at your Quickbooks Online data, PayPal, or eBay accounts.
 Later, it may up your credit limit by examining your Facebook or Twitter accounts.
 All lending decisions are made automatically through its computer algorithm.

 Lending Club- If you have a credit score of at least 660, you may be able to borrow up to $35,000.
 Lending club is a peer lending site where you borrow directly from other members.
 You avoid the hassle and expense of going through traditional lenders while investors can see returns of 9 percent or more.

 Prosper- Prosper and Lending Club are similar organizations.
 Prosper makes peer loans of up to $25,000 and require the borrower to have a credit score of at least 640.
 Investors can fund as much of the loan as they would like until the total amount is raised.
 The borrower then makes monthly payments.

 Crowdfunding and microloan programs are similar in their mission to loan to those who don’t qualify or don’t want to get a bank loan, but different in how they help you reach that goal.
 A microloan is a monetary loan that has to be paid back in cash.
 It may come from multiple sources but at its core, it’s a loan where interest has to be paid.